blight-js/rfcs/text/0001-variables.md

 silly primitives like state, but it's not this universe.
 Variables are necessary for any good programming language.

+Some people have expressed disinterest for the `let mut` syntax, but we have debated for a long time and nothing else seems to fit. `mut` as a modifier is the best way to go, and plays nicely with other proposals that may come up in the future.

 # Rationale and alternatives

 [rationale-and-alternatives]: #rationale-and-alternatives